If you have any old mine

 period spanning roughly from the late 1840's to the first quarter of the

-Placerville and Coloma, where John Sutter first discovered gold in 1849.
+Placerville and Coloma, where John Marshall first discovered gold in

 It is an area that is rich in history and old lore, but like the gold it

-was famous for, it is seemingly depleted of
+is most famous for, now near depleted of

 all antiques related to its rich mining heritage.
 I am seeking all

-sorts of artifacts having to do with this historic era and locale for
+sorts of mining related artifacts having to do with this historic era and locale for

 inclusion on our antique sales pages at